apmoore499/scraping_GSSL_groupdiy/README.md

 - ```Oscillation```

-Then you can sift through the relevant comments.
+This allows you to sift through the relevant comments, rather than asking the exact same question that was answered 6 months ago.

 The goal is to simplify and facilitate the process of troubleshooting, so that we can spend more time recording.

-The script is python3, uses beautiful soup to scrape the entire thread, and then dumps it into a csv file.
+The script is python3, uses beautiful soup to scrape the entire thread, and then dumps it into a ```.csv``` file.
 Should be easy to adapt for other threads.

 **build/run instructions:**